This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Our experience with Wild Pastures

-We love Wild Pastures and if we were ordering grass-fed beef online, this is the company we would use.
+We love Wild Pastures, and when we order grass-fed beef online, this is the company we would use.

 Grass Roots Farmers Cooperative sells completely grass-fed, pasture-raised beef grown on farms across the US using regenerative practices.
 They are very similar to Wild Pastures and are a great place to check!